 There's a reason you have rats on your property and in your house.
 Your property is in an area of the country that has a rat population (that includes most urban or suburban areas), and your property or house has features that are attractive to rats.
 Most commonly, this means that your property has food, water, and shelter.
 Rats like a safe place to live and scavenge and hide and have a nest of young and store food, and so on.
 A building makes a great location!
 It's warm and dry and safe, and in proximity to food, and so on.
 There's a reason rats are common in cities, but not out in the forest.
 Take these Rat Prevention steps:

 The following remedies do not work:

 So you've read this far, for some reason.
 Okay then, I'm here to tell you something very important: RAT POISON IS THE WORST THING YOU CAN DO to address a rat problem.
-Here are several of the reasons why you don't want to
+Here are several of the reasons why you don't want to Poison a Rat:

 If you want to kill the rats, click here for better methods of How To Kill a Rat.